 Students who seek a B.S. degree in Counseling and Human Services are afforded the opportunity to design a program of study to fit their individual career goals and aspirations.
-Students who choose to complete the B.S. program in the traditional form will take the following major courses:
+Students who choose to complete the B.S. program in the traditional form must take the following major courses:

-- CHS 111 3.0 Introduction to Human Services
+CHS 111 3.0 Introduction to Human Services

-- CHS 112 3.0 Human Services Systems
+CHS 112 3.0 Human Services Systems

-- CHS 241 3.0 Case Management and Interviewing
+CHS 241 3.0 Case Management and Interviewing

-- CHS 242 3.0 Theories of Counseling
+CHS 242 3.0 Theories of Counseling

-- CHS 293 3.0 Research Methods in CHS
+CHS 293 3.0 Research Methods in CHS

-- CHS 333 3.0 Multiculturalism in CHS
+CHS 333 3.0 Multiculturalism in CHS

-- CHS 335 3.0 Administration in Human Services
+CHS 335 3.0 Administration in Human Services

-- CHS 340 1.0 Career Seminar
+CHS 340 1.0 Career Seminar

-- CHS 341 3.0 Group Dynamics
+CHS 341 3.0 Group Dynamics

-- CHS 380 3.0 Internship in CHS
+CHS 380 3.0 Internship in CHS

-- CHS 441 3.0 Crisis Intervention
+CHS 441 3.0 Crisis Intervention

-- CHS 481 3.0 Advanced Internship in CHS
+CHS 481 3.0 Advanced Internship in CHS

 Elective courses can be selected based on the student's interests and/or career aspirations.
 Many students choose to select specific areas of counseling such as addictions and substance abuse, marriage and family, or special populations.
-Elective decisions are commonly made after exploration with the student's department mentor or academic advisor in the College of Professional Studies (CPS) or College of Graduate and Continuing Education Advising Centers.
-Students in the traditional College are advised by the College of Professional Studies Advising Center.
-Adult learners are advised by the College of Graduate and Continuing Education Advising Center.
+Elective decisions are commonly made after exploration with the student's department mentor or academic advisor in the College of Professional Studies (CPS).
+Students are advised by the College of Professional Studies Advising Center.